Extended Producer Responsibility (EPR)

 Future developments and updates in EPR

-EPR frameworks continue to evolve around the world as governments introduce new consultations, guidance and reporting requirements.
-Future developments include expanded scope, increased harmonisation across jurisdictions and further refinement of eco-modulation methodologies.
+EPR frameworks continue to evolve as governments introduce new consultations, guidance and expanded recycling programs.

 Global compliance solutions for multi-territory businesses

-By combining regulatory expertise, digital platforms and operational delivery, we help global businesses meet EPR obligations efficiently while supporting progress towards a more circular economy.
+By combining regulatory expertise, digital platforms and operational delivery, we help global businesses manage product and packaging obligations efficiently while improving recycling outcomes and reducing complexity.

 Book a consultation